 At the Humane Society of Pinellas, we understand that one of the many reasons pets are surrendered to shelters is because of undesirable behaviors.
-In our efforts to end pet homelessness, HSP offers a free Behavior Helpline and low-cost behavior consultations to help your pet be successful!
+In our efforts to end pet homelessness, HSP offers a free Behavior Helpline and affordable training solutions to help your pet be successful!

 Training Classes and Obedience

-The Humane Society of Pinellas is excited to now offer canine obedience training classes!
-Both puppy and adult basic obedience classes will be offered on a rotating schedule, are six weeks and each class is one hour.
+The Humane Society of Pinellas is excited to offer affordable canine obedience training classes!
+Basic obedience, as well as agility courses and Canine Good Citizen courses are offered on a rotating schedule.
+Classes range from four to six weeks and each class is one hour.
 All classes require pre-registration.
-Please call (727) 692-8435 or email BehaviorHelp@HumanePinellas.org with any questions.
+Please call (727) 797-7722 ext.
+233 or email BehaviorHelp@HumanePinellas.org with any questions.
 Can't commit to 6 weeks?
 Check out our one-hour obedience seminars!

 CANINE GOOD CITIZEN TESTING

 Looking to fine tune your dog's obedience commands?
 Ready for your pup to be recognized for his or her skills?
 Then join us at The Humane Society of Pinellas and have your pet certified as a Canine Good Citizen through the widely recognized American Kennel Club (AKC).
 The Canine Good Citizen test, or CGC, is intended to promote responsible pet ownership and requires dogs to complete a series of ten tests without treats.

 CGC Prep Seminar - These one-hour long seminars allow for you and your dog to prepare for the CGC Evaluation.
 Contact BehaviorHelp@HumanePinellas.org for seminar dates and information!

 $50/test.
 Contact the Behavior Department to schedule your CGC Test.
 It is recommended you bring your own 20-foot lead and brush/comb.
 See the AKC website for testing requirements.